madsbuch/applicationCourse/README.md

 * reflections on the outcome of the session

 ### Gameplan
-All sessions, but the last one, have a section on designing a gameplan.
-This is to structure the work needed to be done before next session.
+All sessions, but the last one, have a section for refining a gameplan.
+Sessions should be initiated by handing out a gameplan, that set up a frame for acquiring the curriculum of the week.

+The overall vision of the gameplan is not stated every time. it is generally as
+follows:

+	Create a working minimal implementation of a given project.

 ###Assessment
 All sessions has an assessment section, This should be filled out and handed in